PaulMorel1/eMPress/README.md

 ## Requirements

-To use it out-of-the-box as a blog platform, you need the following things.
+To use it out-of-the-box as a blog, you need the following things.

 - a free GitHub account